Distance Learning at VCSU

 Distance Learning students should expect the same level of academic rigor from a distance learning course as from a course delivered in a traditional classroom setting.
 The VCSU Schedule and the Distance Learning website provide a list of distance learning courses and programs.

-We offer several options for full, bachelor’s level programs and a Master of Education program with six concentrations.
+We offer several options for full, bachelor’s level programs, a Master of Arts in Teaching program, and a Master of Education program with six concentrations.

 Delivered principally through Internet technologies, online courses can facilitate different learning styles, foster more active and independent learning, and provide greater access to higher education.
 On-campus attendance is not required for class participation.
 Students can work with course materials at their own convenience or they can collaborate on class projects using web-based communication tools.
 Through technology and innovation, VCSU online courses expand the boundaries of the traditional classroom.